SasanLabs/VulnerableApp/docs/DesignDocumentation.md

 ---
 layout: default
-title: Technical Design Documentation
+title: Design Documentation
 nav_order: 4
 ---
-# Technical Design Documentation
+# Design Documentation

 While designing VulnerableApp, major emphasis was given on **Ease of adding Vulnerabilities** such that developers of Vulnerability Scanners need to put minimal effort for adding new Vulnerabilities for testing their payload/attack vectors.